terraforming-mars/terraforming-mars/src/tools/README.md

 ...
 ```

-If you want to see warnings for given locale only use --locale switch
+If you want to see warnings for given locale only use --locales switch

-`node build/src/tools/check_locales.js --locale cn`
+`node build/src/tools/check_locales.js --locales cn,ru`

-as result you will see the warnings for Chinese language only.
+as result you will see the warnings for Chinese and Russian languages only.